 There is no simple answer to that but all option has some pros and cons, and one is best for one project/scenario while another theme is best for another project.
 So, let’s have a look at each of them.

 - Most of the popular free themes are available in the WordPress.org theme directory.
 All themes in WordPress.org go through an official review process.
 So, they will have standard coding practices, security precautions, and an open-source GPL license.
 Also, they won’t be bloated with unnecessary details and features.

-- Free themes provide the only essential features, mainly design-related and mostly have the simple generic design.
+- Free themes provide the only essential features, mainly design-related, and mostly have a simple generic design.

-- Free themes are generally fast but lack any advanced functionally related feature.
+- Free themes are generally fast but lack any advanced functionally related features.
 So, you will have to look for plugins to add any extra features.

 - Free theme lacks direct support from the developer.

 - The free theme doesn’t provide many options for customization and you will need to play with code for small changes or add another plugin.

 - Free theme mostly doesn’t have any form feature.

 - If you are just testing out your product/blog first time in the market and don’t know whether it works or not.

 - If you are just starting a simple blog or a student and don’t want to invest any money.